DavidFidge/WaveFunctionCollapse/README.md

     FallbackRadius - if a tile cannot be placed in a spot due to there being no valid tile that matches the existing neighbours then any assigned tiles in a radius of FallbackRadius are cleared (and entropy is set to ensure all these tiles are collapsed next).

     FallbackRadiusIncrement - After a failure, the FallbackRadius is incremented by this figure, meaning a bigger area is cleared each time.

+    RunFirstRules: Array of strings defining rules on which tiles should run first.
+The tiles involved have their entropy reduced, making the wave collapse algorithm run them first.
+Rules must follow the same semantics as PlacementRule (defined in Tiles section below).

     EntropyHeuristic - the heuristic to use to reduce entropy.
 There are currently four options: